 Catalogs

-Each time a tape is mounted, Canister will create a Catalog for it.
-This makes it easy to see what's on a tape without having to mount it first.
+Each time a tape is mounted, Canister will create a Catalog of its contents.
+This makes it easy to find what's on a tape without having to mount it first.

 On a Mac, when Canister is open, all Catalogs are available as a virtual drive called LTO Archive.
-Since a driver installation is required, Canister will prompt you for the installation.
+Since a driver installation is required, Canister will prompt you to install it.
 You can also download the installer directly from our servers.

 Creating Catalogs

-Canister automatically creates a Catalog the first time it mounts each tape, and updates existing Catalogs upon each consecutive mount.
-Also, after each Archive transfer the Catalog for that tape is updated automatically.
+Canister automatically creates a Catalog the first time it mounts each tape and updates existing Catalogs on subsequent mounting of the tape.
+Also, after each Archive transfer, the Catalog for that tape is updated automatically.

 Finding files using Catalogs